-Attendance is to be recorded as part of a daily check-in process for participants that also includes completion of COVID-19 screening attestation.
-Organizations must facilitate the completion and retention of participant screening attestations BEFORE every in-person training session.
+Attendance is to be recorded as part of a daily check-in process for participants that also includes completion of a COVID-19 Daily Self-assessment Attestation.
+Organizations must facilitate the completion and retention of participant attestations BEFORE every in-person training session.
 All adult participants must complete the attestation for themselves, while a parent or guardian must complete the attestation on behalf of a participant under 18 years of age

 Many public recreational facilities will also be completing some form of participant attestation upon entry however this information may not be made available to the Organization in the event of a claim of negligence.
-Rather than rely on someone else for their due diligence, OAS has taken the decision to require all Organizations to complete a COVID-19 daily screening attestation, recognizing that this may involve a duplication of effort for many clubs
+Rather than rely on someone else for their due diligence, OAS has taken the decision to require all Organizations to complete a COVID-19 Daily Self-assessment Attestation, recognizing that this may involve a duplication of effort for many clubs